cnxtech/kadenze_ml_ass5/README.txt

 -Edit Huzzah_template.ino and change WiFi parameters, network addresses and ball ID.
 -Load the file to your board.
--You can use ARDUINO IDE:  ESP8266 with Arduino IDE: https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide
+-You can use ARDUINO IDE:  ESP8266 with Arduino IDE https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide

 2-input.pd (puredata)